T-NOVA/TeNOR/README.md

 TeNOR has a User Interface that provides a global view of the all the orchestration functionalities.
 Allows to read the descriptors, instantiate services, see the monitoring data and configure TeNOR.

 This user interface is located in the `ui` folder and contains their own README file with the installation guide.
+You need to start the UI and then visit the page http://localhost:9000 in your browser.

 The UI has a default user for authentication, the credentials are (can be changed in the UI):